 24G Service Units Enter the number of service units for each line item.
-For a miscellaneous code, bill 1 unit per vial.
+For J-code J9359, it's important to bill number of units administered.
 Use the JW modifier to report discarded units as required by Medicare or other payers